mila-z/Chatroom/README.md

 `python3 -m venv venv`
 `source venv/bin/activate`
 3. Run the Server
-Open a terminal, navigate to the project directory and start the server `python server.py`
+<br>Open a terminal, navigate to the project directory and start the server
+<br>`python server.py`
 4. Run the Client
-Open a separate terminal (or multiple terminals to simulate multiple users), navigate to the project directory and start the client
+<br>Open a separate terminal (or multiple terminals to simulate multiple users), navigate to the project directory and start the client
 `python client.py`
 5. Join the Chatroom
-Enter a username when prompted in the client and start sending messages
+<br>Enter a username when prompted in the client and start sending messages
 6. Run the benchmark
-Open a terminal, navigate to the project directory and start the benchmark `python benchmark.py`
+<br>Open a terminal, navigate to the project directory and start the benchmark
+`python benchmark.py`
 7. Exit the Virtual Emvironment